n8n-io/n8n-docs/docs/langchain/index.md

 !!! info "Feature availability"
 	This feature is available on Cloud and self-hosted n8n, at all pricing tiers.
 To access it, you need either a separate Cloud account, or the LangChain n8n Docker image.
 Refer to [Access LangChain in n8n](/langchain/access-langchain/) for more information.

+!!! note "Beta feature"
+	This feature is in beta.
+Send feedback to ai@n8n.io.

 * [Access LangChain in n8n](/langchain/access-langchain/): how to get the n8n version that includes LangChain.
 * [Learning resources](/langchain/learning-resources/): n8n's documentation for LangChain assumes you're familiar with AI and LangChain concepts.
 This page provides links to learning resources.